MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vfat-disabled-boot-issues.md

     3. Restart the system.

 > [!NOTE]
-> If the VM is Gen1 and it's not encrypted, comment out the */boot/efi* entry from */etc/fstab* as */boot/efi* isn't needed in Gen1 VMs.
+> If the VM is Gen1 and it's not encrypted, you could also simply comment out the */boot/efi* entry from */etc/fstab* as */boot/efi* isn't needed in Gen1 VMs.
 For more information, see [Troubleshoot Linux VM starting issues due to fstab errors](/azure/virtual-machines/linux-virtual-machine-cannot-start-fstab-errors).

 ### <a id="online-troubleshooting-encrypted"></a>ADE encrypted VMs fail to boot up